-Old books and Manuscripts: composed of 1,400 printed volumes between 1505 and 1899 very representative of early European and Spanish orientalism and Arabism; books published between 1900 and 1920; 134 handwritten Arabic works distributed in 63 volumes, including the Treatise of Agriculture by Ibn Luyūn, composed in Almería in 1348; 1 miscellaneous codex in Hebrew and about 30 Arabic documents from Granada.
+Manuscripts: 130 handwritten Arabic works in 75 items, among which it is worth highlighting the Treatise of Agriculture by Ibn Luyūn, composed in Almería in 1348; 1 miscellaneous codex in Hebrew with 9 titles and 31 Arabic documents from Granada and Morocco.

 The origin of these works is varied:

 – A part comes from the University of Granada, of which the School of Arab Studies was annexed between 1932-1939, running its Library as a section of the General University.
 (See Fundamental Law of January 27, 1932).

 – Purchase or donation of eminent arabists (Simonet, Gaspar Remiro, Guillén Robles)